Metung: History

+A sanitorium named 'Iona', was established by G.A.
+Stow in the early 1880s opposite the Rosherville Hotel, originally known as 'Stow's Sportsman's Home', or 'Stow's'.
+Stow attempted to rename 'Mosquito Point' to 'Point Normandby' with a view to attracting visitors.
+It was later owned by H. Teychenne.

 Legend Rock

 The original inhabitants of the area—the Aboriginal Gunai or Kurnai people—tell a story about an unusual group of rocks now found alongside the boardwalk in the Metung Marina on Bancroft Bay.
 This legend or fable indicates how greed will be punished.

 The legend goes that some fishermen made a good catch and ate the fish around their campfire.
 The fishermen, however, did not share their catch with their dogs, despite having more than enough to eat.
 As a punishment, the women, who were guardians of social law, turned the greedy men to stone.

 Originally there were three rocks found at this location that related to the legend, but two of them were destroyed during road works.
 The remaining Legend Rock is now protected.